Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

 Soggy soil: Use a pot with a drainage hole and free-draining soil.

-Temperature stress: Keep the plant away from drafts (windy doors, drafty windows, air conditioning units, heat sources among other).
+Temperature stress: Keep the plant away from drafty conditions like windy doors, drafty windows, AC units, heat sources among others.

-Underfeeding: Feed monthly in spring and summer.
+Nutrients deficiency: Feed the plant monthly in spring and summer with a balanced, water-soluble fertilizer.
 Do not feed in fall and winter.

 Why is my Creeping Fig drying out?

-Dry and shrivelled leaves in Creeping Fig are due to direct sunlight, low humidity, and underwatering.
+Dry and shrivelled leaves on Creeping Fig are due to direct sunlight, dry air or underwatering.

 How to fix it

-Low humidity: Set the pot on a wet pebble tray, use a humidifier or grow the plant in a well-lit bathroom.
+Dry air: Set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a well-lit bathroom, kitchen, laundry area and other humid areas.

 Underwatering: Water when the top 1-2 inches of soil dry.
-Never allow the soil to dry out completely.
+Never allow the soil to dry out completely for a prolonged period.

 Pests

-Common pests in Creeping Fig are aphids, mealybugs, scales and spider mites.
-Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap.
+2. Treat the infested plant with a neem oil or an insecticidal soap.
 Take care to follow the instructions on the label.

 1. Can Ficus pumila tolerate low light?